NanoCommons/user-handbook/docs/data-management/electronic-lab-notebooks.md

 [<img src="{{site.baseurl}}/images/icons/video.png" width="20"> Integrating ELNs into your research](https://www.youtube.com/watch?v=mvIDkERUeHM&ab_channel=NanoCommons)
 {: .more-link }
 <img src="{{site.baseurl}}/images/ELN-hackathon.jpg" width="500" align="left" style="padding: 10px;">
 Capturing study design, protocols, data and metadata as they are developed and produced will save substantial time and resources, while resulting in higher quality and reproducible science.
-ELNs have beed develop to guide these reporting processes and provide the information already in a digital form usable for in-house and public data management and sharing.
+ELNs have been develop to guide these collection and reporting workflows and provide the information already in a digital form usable for in-house and public data management and sharing.
 They can be implemented, through cloud services or locally, into everyday experimental practice streamlining and simplifying experimental and computational workflows, practices and data capturing.
-The video describes how this can be done for nanosafety research with SciNote.
+The video by Tassos Papadiamantis (University of Birmingham) describes how this can be done for nanosafety research with SciNote.
 {: .more-link-text }

 [<img src="{{site.baseurl}}/images/icons/html.png" width="20"> Slides and additional material available on Zenodo](https://zenodo.org/record/4518805#.YSjw144zaUl)